bbbbbr/pandocs/src/Four_Player_Adapter.md

  4  | Player 1 Connected
 0-2 | Player ID (1-4)

-The Player ID's value is determined by whichever port a Game Boy is connected to.
+The Player ID values are determined by whichever port a Game Boy is connected to.
 As more Game Boys connect and properly reply to pings, the upper bits of the STAT bytes are turned on.